Timothy Knapp House and Milton Cemetery: Milton Cemetery

-The Milton Cemetery is a one-acre public burying ground originally part of the Knapp estate, located on the west side of Milton Street across from the Knapp House.
-The oldest tombstone is that of Nehemiah Webb who was buried in 1722.
-It is now owned and maintained by the City of Rye and no longer in use.
+The Milton Cemetery is a one-acre public burying ground; originally part of the Knapp estate, it is located on the west side of Milton Street across from the Knapp House.
+The oldest tombstone is that of Nehemiah Webb, who was buried in 1722; it was likely moved to the cemetery from a family burial ground.
+It is the first public, nonsectarian burying ground in Westchester County.
+(Up until the mid-19th century, the majority of burials took place in either parish churchyards or on private family lands.)
+The cemetery had been deeded to the then Town of Rye around 1750 by Joseph Lyon, one of Rye's early settlers, who is also buried there.
+The mid-19th-century opening of Greenwood Union Cemetery reduced use of the Milton Cemetery; all burials there were banned in the early 1900s.

 Archives and gardens

-The Timothy Knapp House contains the Rye Historical Society Archives, including about 15,000 documents, maps, pictures, books and pamphlets.
-The Kay Donahue Memorial Garden is a historic kitchen/herb garden with authentic plantings maintained by the Little Garden Club.
+The Timothy Knapp House holds the Rye Historical Society Archives, including about 15,000 documents, maps, pictures, books, and pamphlets.
+The Kay Donahue Memorial Garden is a historic kitchen/herb garden with authentic plantings, maintained by the Little Garden Club.

 Preservation and landmark status

 The House and Cemetery were placed on the National Register of Historic Places in 1982.

-The Rye Historical Society purchased the Knapp House in 1992, while the Cemetery was deeded to the City of Rye.
+The Rye Historical Society purchased the Knapp House in 1992; it has been restored to accentuate its colonial character.
+The Milton Cemetery is now owned and maintained by the City of Rye.